aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the client side function to be called when a row is double clicked.
+Gets the client side function to be called when a row is double clicked.
 The client function should be declared like this:
 function MyOnRowDoubleClick(row)
 \{
 alert(row);